baylon-obinna/aws-lamda/README.md

 # AWS Cloud Cost Optimization - Identifying Stale Resources

-## Identifying Stale EBS Snapshots
+## Identifying Stale EBS Snapshots and EC2 Instances

 In this example, we'll create a Lambda function that identifies EBS snapshots that are no longer associated with any active EC2 instance, dormant EC2 instances up to 7 days and deletes them to save on storage costs.